A timeline of 19th-century America

 “

-Negro Songs—American Music,” by Ser.
+Negro Songs—American Music,” Ser.
 Longley (

 Western Gem; October)